 Possession or use of controlled substances is strictly prohibited.
 Students are expected to abide by all laws regarding such substances.
-No controlled substances are allowed on the McCann grounds, or at any clinical agency.
+No controlled substances are allowed on the McCann grounds, including the Berkshire Health Systems North Campus, or at any clinical agency.
 Students found to be in possession of, or under the influence of, any controlled substance, will be subject to immediate disciplinary action, including the possibility of dismissal from the program.
 If necessary, the appropriate law enforcement agencies will be notified.